CGCL-codes/PStream/README.md

 ### Environment

-We implement DStream atop Apache Storm (version 1.0.2 or higher), and deploy the system on a cluster.
+We implement PStream atop Apache Storm (version 1.0.2 or higher), and deploy the system on a cluster.
 Each machine is equipped with an octa-core 2.4GHz Xeon CPU, 64.0GB RAM, and a 1000Mbps Ethernet interface card.
 One machine in the cluster serves as the master node to host the Storm Nimbus.
 The other machines run Storm supervisors.

 ### Initial Setting